 The Warner Bros.
 Pictures Group brings together the Studio’s motion picture production, marketing and distribution operations into a single entity.
 The Group, which includes Warner Bros.
 Pictures and Warner Bros.
 Pictures International, was formed to streamline the Studio’s film production process and bring those businesses’ organizational structures in line with Warner Bros.’ television and home entertainment operations.

 Warner Bros.
 Pictures produces and distributes a wide-ranging slate of some 18-22 films each year, employing a business paradigm that mitigates risk while maximizing productivity and capital.
 Warner Bros.
 Pictures either fully finances or co-finances the films it produces and maintains worldwide distribution rights.
-It also monetizes its distribution and marketing operations by distributing films that are totally financed and produced by third-parties.
+It also monetizes its distribution and marketing operations by distributing films that are totally financed and produced by third parties.
 Among the films on Warner Bros.
-Pictures’ 2013 slate are Jack the Giant Slayer (NLC), The Great Gatsby, The Hangover Part III, Man of Steel, Pacific Rim, 300: Rise of an Empire and The Hobbit: The Desolation of Smaug (NLC).
+Pictures’ 2014 slate are The LEGO Movie, 300: Rise of an Empire, Edge of Tomorrow, Jupiter Ascending, The Judge, Horrible Bosses 2 (New Line Cinema) and The Hobbit: There and Back Again (NLC).

 Warner Bros.
 Pictures International is a global leader in the marketing and distribution of feature films, operating offices in more than 30 countries and releasing films in over 120 international territories, either directly to theaters or in conjunction with partner companies and co-ventures.

 New Line Cinema, part of Warner Bros.
 Entertainment since 2008, coordinates its development, production, marketing, distribution and business affairs activities with Warner Bros.
 Pictures to maximize film performance and operating efficiencies.
-Highlights of New Line’s 2013 release slate, distributed by Warner Bros., include Jack the Giant Slayer, The Incredible Burt Wonderstone, The Conjuring, We’re the Millers and The Hobbit: The Desolation of Smaug.
+Highlights of New Line’s 2013 release slate, distributed by Warner Bros., include Into the Storm, Tammy, Horrible Bosses 2 and The Hobbit: There and Back Again.

 The Warner Bros.
 Television Group oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.
 In the traditional television arena, WBTVG produces primetime and cable (Warner Bros.
 Television and Warner Horizon Television), first-run syndication (Telepictures Productions) and animated (Warner Bros.
 Animation) programming, which is distributed worldwide by two category-leading distribution arms/operations (Warner Bros.
 Domestic Television Distribution and Warner Bros.
 International Television Distribution).